OriolAndres/news_risk/README.md

 #### Benchmark specification

 We collect the European EPU from the [web](http://www.policyuncertainty.com) of the authors.
 Also data on long term government bonds rates for Spain and Germany assembled by Banco de España, we find the premium of spanish bonds and obtain the monthly change.
 Then we get from Base de datos de Series de Indicadores de Coyuntura Económica the producer price index for Spain and get monthly log changes.
 And finally we fetch the FEDEA index of the business cycle as a proxy for activity, and take the monthly change.
+The time series vector runs from September 1987 to December 2015.

 We run a VAR with these 4 components and the EPU for Spain, adding 6 lags of data in the equation.
-Finally we make use of linear algebra to calculate the orhogonalized impulse response function, which describes the path of the system in response to an exogenous shock in a variable.
+Finally we make use of linear algebra to calculate the orthogonalized impulse response function, which describes the path of the system in response to an exogenous shock in a variable.
 That is accomplished by inverting the autoregressive system into a moving average representation.
 In the figure below we plot the results of a standard deviation shock in the EPU in the ensuing 12 months.
+Values refer to monthly changes.

 ![](figures/impulse_response.png?raw=true)